 Pompeii has always held a deep fascination for me.
-I have been here twice now because the first time we did a self tour, and I didn’t end up noticing half of the things that I learned when taking a guided tour.
+I have been here twice now because the first time we did a self-tour, and I didn’t end up noticing half of the things that I learned when taking a guided tour.

-After learning more about this place, you walk through its streets and can feel the amazing history, wonder at the extremely detailed and well-preserved ruins, and sense the palpable weight of the many deaths that occurred there.
+After learning more about this place, you walk through its streets and can feel the amazing history, wonder at the extremely detailed and well-preserved ruins, and sense of the palpable weight of the many deaths that occurred there.

 Pompeii was the city used as a retreat for high ranking generals, nobles, and dignitaries.
 It was also a major town along the trade route to Rome because of its proximity to the Ocean.
-Set below the famous, volcanic Mount Vesuvius, around 5 miles away, it was a place of gladiator games, theater, food, trade markets, prostitution, homosexuality, romance, and slavery, and it was all buried beneath 20 feet of ash from Vesuvius.
+Set below the famous, volcanic Mount Vesuvius, around 5 miles away, it was a place of gladiator games, theater, food, trade markets, prostitution, homosexuality, romance, and slavery, and it was all buried under 20 feet of ash from Vesuvius.